Program Overview

 Neuroimmunology Across Borders: Regional Data and Challenges

 The congress opens with a strategic regional perspective.
-Leading representatives present epidemiological insights, clinical realities, and system-level challenges across neighboring countries.
+Leading representatives present epidemiological insights, clinical realities, and system-level challenges across neighbouring countries.
+This session sets the foundation for sustainable collaboration, shared registries, and future multicenter research initiatives.

 Session 2